The secondary art market can be a competitive place for a private collector

 Even more so than the primary market, prices in the secondary market are governed by supply and demand.
-Factors like timing of sale, convenience, region, condition, and type of art, are also important — so, factor those into your decision.
+Factors like timing of sale, convenience, region, condition, and type of art, are also important to consider before making your decision.

 In general, the fewer transactions that take place between you and the next owner, the better off you’ll be.
 That is, of course, if you know how to negotiate and take appropriate precautions to ensure payment.